Colchester Racing Developments

 Colchester Racing Developments produced Merlyn racing cars from 1960 to 1979.
 The company was founded by Clive Maskrey, Selwyn Hayward and continued by Hayward's brother, Clive.
-When the manufacture of Merlyn racing cars stopped, Clive Hayward continued to manufacture Merlyn parts as CRD Tool and Engineering Ltd. This company stopped trading in November 2015, but Clive Hayward continues to run Colchester Racing Developments, manufacturing Merlyn components and carrying out chassis repairs.
+When the manufacture of Merlyn racing cars stopped, Clive Hayward continued to manufacture Merlyn parts as CRD Tool and Engineering Ltd. This company stopped trading in November 2015.
+Still, Clive Hayward continues to run Colchester Racing Developments, manufacturing Merlyn components and carrying out chassis repairs.

 History

 1960s

 The first Merlyn was the Mark 1, a Formula Junior car which was never raced.
 The car was designed by Selwyn Hayward.
 It had just one feature uncommon at the time: it was mid-engined, when the majority of other cars were front-engined.
 Merlyns proved popular, even the face of competition from Coopers.
 Performance in Britain was mediocre, but better in the U.S. Future Formula 1 driver Teddy Pilette drove a Mark 3 in various Formula Junior races, and attempted to build a Formula One variant.
 Ian Raby drove a Mark 3 in the BRSCC Formula Junior entered by Empire Racing Team.
 The following year Merlyns were entered in the BRSCC Formula Junior by Raby and Malcolm Fruitnight.
-The best result were a few top five finishes at Brands Hatch.
+The best result was a few top five finishes at Brands Hatch.
 1962 was also the first year Merlyn Racing entered the prestigious Monaco Formula 3 Grand Prix.
 The 1962 race was no success.
 Driver John Brown did not manage to qualify.
 Factory driver Jonathan Williams achieved a fifth-place finish driving a prototype Mark 5.

-The company was sufficiently successful a Mark 4 sports car, built to FIA Appendix C regulations, was developed.
+The company was sufficiently successful in developing a Mark 4 sports car, built to FIA Appendix C regulations.
 It and the Mark 4A could be powered by either an 1100 cc Ford Anglia inline four or 1998 cc SOHC Coventry Climax.
 In Britain, these were mated to a four-speed gearbox, as the Mark 4T; in international racing, these cars were fitted with a Hewland/Volkswagen 5-speed.
 A Mark 4A driven by Richard Redgrave finished second in the 1963 Copenhagen Cup at the Roskilde Ring.
 By then, Merlyns had coil springs and dampers horizontally mounted, operated by rods from the suspension.
 Increasingly competitive Formula Junior racing kept works drivers Roy Pike and Jonathan Williams from dominating.